• Home

 China Pavilion

-The Chinese Pavilion is fronted by the triple arched ceremonial gate patterned after the Temple of Heaven in Beijing.
+The China Pavilion is fronted by the triple arched ceremonial gate patterned after the Temple of Heaven in Beijing.
 To the right is the Hall of Prayer for Good Harvest which houses the movie Reflections of China.
 To the left is a side street with a commercial feel, here you find dining and shopping options.

 Attractions